peteroupc/MailLib/docs/PeterO.Mail.Message.md

         string name,
         string value);

-Adds a header field to the end of the message's header.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+ Adds a header field to the end of the message's header.
+Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

   <b>Parameters:</b>

  * <i>name</i>: Name of a header field, such as "From" or "Content-ID" .